redis/redis-doc/topics/security.md

 ---

 There is a class of attacks that an attacker can trigger from the outside even without external access to the instance.
-An example of such attackers are the ability to insert data into Redis that triggers pathological (worst case) algorithm complexity on data structures implemented inside Redis internals.
+An example of such attacks are the ability to insert data into Redis that triggers pathological (worst case) algorithm complexity on data structures implemented inside Redis internals.